 The data-set concludes with a look at labor versus non-labor costs per available seat mile.
-The relationship between these two measures is a key factor as the industry enters labor negotiations for the first time following the industry-wide restructuring that occurred between 2001 and 2007.
+The relationship between these two measures is a key factor in any assessment of the cost-competitiveness of individual airlines.

 In addition, we have calculated labor costs, excluding executive salaries, to provide insight on this key component of airline costs.
 While this measure is not perfect, it does help to put some context around this much publicized issue.

-Again, all of the major items that go into calculating total expense are aligned, as reported to the DOT and the SEC.
+All of the major items that go into calculating total operating expense are aligned, as reported to the DOT and the SEC.
 We encourage users to relate changes in expenses to changes in revenue.